MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-schema-database.md

 **Arguments**

-The following *Options* allow to select a subset of each database schema that is returned.
-That is, if provided, only the selected entities will return in each database schema (if not, the complete database schema is returned).
+The following *Options* allow to select a subset of entities for every database schema that is returned.
+That is, if provided, only the selected entities are returned, for every database schema (otherwise, all entities are returned).

 * `Tables`: (`true` | `false`) - If `true`, tables are returned.
 * `ExternalTables`: (`true` | `false`) - If `true`, external tables are returned.